🔴Pillaging America: Lefty Celebs Prove Exactly Why Every Illegal Must Get Out 2025-10-08 18:06

 They want to defund the police.

-They have stand down orders.
+They have stand down orders, right?

 Our institutions are paramount.

-By the way, the ice, you know, ice enforcers here are Gestapo.
+By the way, the ICE, you know, ICE enforcers here are Gestapo.

 None of that is consistent.

-What is consistent is those on the right having a consistent distrust of those pushing pencils in Washington, DC's, maybe calling the shots, not those who are putting their lives on the line, having to make real-time decisions.
+What is consistent is those on the right having a consistent distrust of those pushing pencils in Washington, D.C., maybe calling the shots, not those who are putting their lives on the line, having to make real-time decisions.

 The left, it can be any given institution or any given job on any given day.